BREATHE HISTORY – MORE THAN 700 YEARS OF HAUS DELECKE

 House Delecke as a manor

 Built as a manor house in 1270, the property was owned by the von Kettler family for a long time.
-The Möhne formed a pond below that castle at the time.
+The river Möhne formed a pond below the castle at that time.
 Together with the surrounding servants’ houses, this beautiful spot was called “Kettler’s Pond”.
 The district bears the name of “Kettlers Teich” to this day as a result.
 The von Kettler family, at the same time the bailiffs in Hovestadt and Haus Asse, were followed by the von Schlingwurm family from Geseke and the von Hauxladen family, called Bock, as owners by way of inheritance.

 1444 - 1449

-The Soest fehd
+The Soest Feud

 Redoubts were built between Kettler’s Pond and Westrich as protection from raids during the Soest feud, the war between the Archbishop of Cologne and the Duke of Cleves for supremacy in Westphalia from 1444 to 1449.
 The castle’s residents were qualified to vote and eligible for knighthood during the time of the States.

 The property was acquired by Casper Graf von Spiegel zum Dissenberg in 1823 and sold again to the Cosigk family in 1902.
 Eventually, it passed to the Ruhrtalsperrenverein association in 1924, after being briefly owned by the Moenickes family in between.